0xblockbard/aptos-crowd/README.md

 ## Code Coverage

-AptosCrowd has a 100% test coverage as shown below:
+AptosCrowd has comprehensive test coverage, with 100% of the codebase thoroughly tested.
+This includes a full range of scenarios that ensure the platform's reliability and robustness.

+The following section provides a breakdown of the tests that validate each function and feature, affirming that AptosCrowd performs as expected under all intended use cases.

 ![Code Coverage](https://res.cloudinary.com/blockbard/image/upload/c_scale,w_auto,q_auto,f_auto,fl_lossy/v1728727002/aptos-crowd-code-coverage-sc_z9elcc.png)

 ## Dummy Data Script

-We have also implemented a dummy data script to seed the Demo MVP with 9 sample campaigns.
+We have also included a dummy data script to populate the Demo MVP with 9 sample crowdfunding campaigns.
+This helps to demonstrate the AptosCrowd's features and provides a realistic view of how campaigns appear and function within the system

-To run the dummy data script after deploying a local version of our frontend and crowdfunding smart contract, follow these steps:
+To run the dummy data script after deploying a local instance of our frontend and crowdfunding smart contract, follow these steps:

 ```
 # compile the dummy data scipt and get the script path location